Teen and Children Program Overview

 Youth and Teen Mental Health Services in Las Vegas, NV

 When we provide treatment for mental illness in youth and teens, we include the following features in our programs:

 - DBT/Play therapy approach: Patients are empowered to learn more about emotional regulation and taught to use mindfulness techniques to make better choices and gain a sense of control.

 - Simplified unit expectations: We expect three things from our patients – respect for oneself, respect for others, and respect for the environment.
-Simplifying unit expectations reduces the punitive nature of consequences associated with "rules."
+Simplifying unit expectations reduce the punitive nature of consequences associated with "rules."
 Additionally, re-direction toward specific behaviors initiates teaching moments for patients and assists them in making better choices for their needs and wants.

 - Family focus: Families are encouraged to actively participate in treatment planning throughout the patient’s hospitalization – families receive education and support in assisting the patient through his or her treatment.
 Active involvement throughout the program will help loved ones learn positive ways to assist the patient in working through his or her issues and facilitate the family’s experience with the patient’s transition home (while developing a support group aided by social workers).

 - Rotating group topics: Group therapy sessions include a variety of discussion topics relevant to the challenges associated with mental illness in children and teens.

 - One-on-one sessions: Each child and teen has the opportunity to partake in individual therapy sessions, as needed, to work through personal issues and get tailored coping advice.

 - Group psychotherapy: Patients participate in regular group therapy to allow them to share their emotions and struggles with other teens and children who can relate or have dealt with similar challenges.